 Publisher's word & more about the Story

 In 1942, New Guinea was a Mandated Trust Territory of Australia granted by the League of Nations in 1921.
-Rabaul stood on this Australian protected soil as the centre of Administration.
-Few people know of the tragedy that struck Rabaul in January, 1942; a territory significant to Australia which fell into Japanese hands; a territory where Australians fought and were captured by an overwhelming invasion force; the shocking loss of life, imprisonment and horrific executions of those attempting escape.
-The plight so seldom mentioned of the the local Chinese, the indigenous population and that of the Missionaries were all tragic events, and the plight of the nurses no less significant.
-And the final result, of the fall of Rabaul, lingers in the everlasting trauma of the loved ones of those who have no known grave or who have supposed graves over which there are shadows of doubt.
+Rabaul stood on this Australian protected soil as the centre of Administration and few people are aware of the misfortune that struck this territory, significant to Australia, in January 1942 when it fell into Japanese hands.
+A small Australian battalion fought at Rabaul and was vastly outnumbered by an overwhelming invasion force; shocking loss of life, imprisonment and horrific executions of those attempting to escape followed.
+The seldom mentioned plight of the local Chinese community, of the indigenous population and the Missionaries were all tragic events, and the situation of the nurses, Army and civilian, no less significant.
+The final result of the fall of Rabaul lingers in the everlasting trauma of loved ones of those who have no known grave or who have supposed graves over which there are shadows of doubt — and I refer here to the sinking of the prison ship Montevideo Maru.
+This ship's sinking is gaining attention rapidly; it remains to this day Australia's greatest maritime disaster and a debt of gratitude is owed to dedicated groups of interested people striving for appropriate acknowledgement.

 Birth of a Book

-In collaboration with Bowie I researched her manuscript for a number of years to finally produce her story in 1997.
-I am exceptionally proud to have played my role in making the publication possible.
-I am grateful for the ongoing support I have received from my family and friends, both before and after the book was published.
-I am particularly grateful to those stalwarts of the Australian Army Nursing Service, retired and present members, who received Not Now Tomorrow with open arms.
-It was described as a gift from heaven, surfacing at a time when there was little awareness of the Australian army nurses who had served in Rabaul.
-The book was, in reality, Bowie's gift to her colleagues.
-Sadly, it was not possible for Bowie to journey to Australia to indulge in what would have been an enterprising and rewarding author tour, accordingly the marketing was not as intense as it might have been.
+In collaboration with Bowie I researched her manuscript for a number of years to finally produce her book in 1997.
+I am pleased to have made my contribution in bringing the publication to fruition and thank my family and friends for the support I have received.
+My husband's artistic talents have enhanced the presentation tremendously in appearance and cost, with no artist's commission charges!
+I am eternally grateful to those stalwarts of the Australian Army Nursing Service, retired and present members, who received Not Now Tomorrow with open arms.
+It was described as a gift from heaven, surfacing at a time when there was little knowledge of the six Australian army nurses who served in Rabaul; who were captured and became prisoners-of war with the first Japanese occupied territory in the Pacific significant to Australia.
+The book was in reality a gift from Bowie.
+Sadly, it was not possible for Bowie to journey to Australia to indulge in what would have been an enterprising and rewarding author tour, consequently marketing was not as intense as it should have been.
+I am thankful for the reviews presented in several newspapers and magazines around the country in 1997 and an extra special thank-you goes to Ian MacNamara of Australia All Over and Northern Rivers ABC radio for such stimulating interviews.
 Although a lot of time has passed since Not Now Tomorrow was published, it continues to attract interest.
-I am thankful for the reviews presented in several newspapers and magazines around the country in 1997 and an extra special thankyou goes to Ian MacNamara of Australia All Over and Northern Rivers ABC radio for such stimulating interviews.

-There has been very little public knowledge of the nurses captured in New Guinea, both civilian and army — the army nurses being among those hostages to fortune option, albeit a grim one, chosen by the Australian Government late in 1941 — an option extended, also, to the civilian nurses, who were granted permission from the government to remain.
-Until Bowie's book was forthcoming no intimate story had been published about the Rabaul army nurses, prisoners-of-war, as there had been about the Singapore army nurses captured escaping from the fall of Singapore and their horrendous three and a half years imprisonment.
-Two accounts of their story were published in 1954, written by two of the captured Australian Singapore nurses: White Coolies by Betty Jeffery and While History Passed by Jessie Simons.
-Needless to say they are particularly moving stories, the one White Coolies was produced as a widescreen film, Paradise Road, in 1997.
-On their departure from Rabaul to an undisclosed destination The Rabaul Nurses were told they would be going to Paradise!
+TopPublic awareness of the historic facts about Rabaul is gaining momentum along with the plight of the nurses captured in New Guinea, both army and civilian — the army nurses being among those hostages to fortune; a harsh destiny opted by the Australian Government late in 1941 — an option also extended to the civilian nurses, who were given permission from the government to remain.
+Until Bowie's book was forthcoming no intimate book had been published about the Rabaul Australian army nurses, prisoners-of-war, as there had been about the Singapore AANS nurses captured escaping from the fall of Singapore and their horrendous three and a half years imprisonment.
+Two accounts of their imprisonment were published in 1954, written by two of the captured Australian Singapore nurses: White Coolies by Betty Jeffery and While History Passed by Jessie Simons.
+Needless to say they are particularly moving stories; the one White Coolies was produced as a widescreen film, Paradise Road, in 1997.
+On their departure from Rabaul to an undisclosed destination the Rabaul Nurses were told they would be going to Paradise!
 The Japanese favoured this exotic description of their country — the Lord of Infinite Light is said to dwell in Paradise in the Pure Land in the West of Heaven.
 To the true followers of the strongest Buddhist sect in Japan, Jodo-shinshu (True Pure Land Buddhism), their islands were considered the land of Paradise, an extension on Earth of the greater sphere above.

 That Rabaul suffered great tragedy when it fell into Japanese hands and that there are unanswered questions concerning many who did not return there is no doubt.
-In discussions with Bowie, the decision was made to cover the debacle that was Rabaul in Not Now Tomorrow, yet her story is first and foremost the story of The Rabaul Nurses and it was decided appropriate, therefore, to put pen to paper under Bowie's maiden name.
+Bowie's story could not have been told without covering some of the debacle that was Rabaul, yet first and foremost it is the story of the Rabaul Nurses, and it was decided accordingly to put pen to paper under Bowie's maiden name.

 The Rabaul Nurses of the Second World War